• Home

 • You can quickly draw Donut Charts in different types and colors.

-• With the help of text boxes, labels, and legend, you can easily add additional information to help the audiences understand the story better.
+• With the help of text boxes, labels, and legends, you can easily add additional information to help the audience understand the story better.

 • Additional information, such as the aggregate values, can be placed in the hole of a Donut Diagram.